Jade-West/splitorsteal/README.md

     -- Get the selected country frame
     local countryButton = mainHolder:FindFirstChild(selectedCountry)
+    if not countryButton then return false end

+    -- **CLICK THE DefaultSlot1 (the actual button)** local clickTarget = countryButton:FindFirstChild("DefaultSlot1")
-    if not countryButton or not countryButton.AbsolutePosition then return false end
+    if not clickTarget or not clickTarget:IsA("GuiButton") then return false end

     -- Dynamic top offset for all devices local topOffset = 0